The Only 3-Day Washington DC Itinerary You Need

 Day 1: Marvel at the Mall

-Pay homage to a one of the greatest presidents at the Lincoln Memorial
+Pay homage to one of the greatest presidents at the Lincoln Memorial

-Since 1922, the Lincoln Memorial has been dazzling visitors and used as a stage for political rallies.
-The neo-classical monument dedicated to the 16th president is dominated by an enormous statue of a seated Abraham Lincoln.
+Since 1922, the Lincoln Memorial has dazzled visitors and hosted political rallies.
+The neo-classical monument, dedicated to the 16th president, is dominated by an enormous statue of a seated Abraham Lincoln.

-This city has a lot of historic landmarks, but this one is probably the most iconic.
-Photo credit: Yashh
+This city has many historic landmarks.
+Still, this one is probably the most iconic.

 Linger at the Vietnam War Memorial

-The long, black granite wall is the Vietnam Veterans Memorial.
-Simply referred to as “the Wall,” this moving monument was designed by Maya Lin.
-The names of every American veteran that died in the 1960s and ‘70s war in Southeast Asia is etched into the wall—more than 58,000 men and women.
-A simple monument, the memorial is thought-provoking experience and worth spending some time lingering there.
+The long, black granite wall stands as the Vietnam Veterans Memorial.
+People simply refer to it as “the Wall.”
+Maya Lin designed this moving monument.
+The names of every American veteran who died in the 1960s and 70s war in Southeast Asia are etched into the wall—more than 58,000 men and women.
+It is a simple monument, yet the memorial offers a thought-provoking experience.
+Certainly, it is worth spending some time lingering here.

 Look up at the Washington Monument

-Rome is dotted with obelisks it stole from ancient Egypt a couple of centuries ago.
-So, Washington, the capital of a Roman Empire successor, you could say, has one enormous obelisk at the enter of the mall.
-The Robert Mills-designed monument was constructed in the middle of the 19th century.
-When it was finally completed in 1884, it was at the time the tallest structure on the planet at 555 feet.
+Rome is dotted with obelisks it stole from ancient Egypt centuries ago.
+Likewise, Washington, as the capital of a Roman Empire successor, has one enormous obelisk at the center of the mall.
+Robert Mills designed the monument in the middle of the 19th century.
+When they finally completed it in 1884, it was the tallest structure on the planet at 555 feet.

-The Washington monument is especially picturesque in the springtime when the cherry blossom trees bloom .
-Photo credit: Andy He
+The Washington Monument looks especially beautiful in the springtime when the cherry blossom trees bloom.

 Gawk at the Capitol Building

-Crowning the National Mall at the eastern end is one of the most iconic buildings in the country: the Capitol Building.
-It’s here where the Senate and the Congress make and pass laws.
-Completed in 1800, the name, Capitol, is short for Capitolium, a reference to Capitoline Hill in Rome.
-Be sure to stop into the Visitors Center to get a better look at the interior of the building.
-But if you want to get the most out of your visit and skip the long lines, consider taking a tour of the National Archives.
+Crowning the National Mall at its eastern end stands one of the most iconic buildings in the country: the Capitol Building.
+Here, the Senate and the Congress make and pass laws.
+Completed in 1800, the name Capitol is short for Capitolium, referencing Capitoline Hill in Rome.
+Be sure to stop into the Visitors Center for a better look at the interior of the building.
+However, if you want to skip long lines, consider taking a tour of the National Archives.

 Day 2: Day in the Museum